urvipandeyin/K-Netra-PDIS-/data/datasets.md

 * **Status:** Downloaded and placed in `data/raw/`.
 * **Source:** [https://www.kaggle.com/datasets/sonalgarg174/ifnd-dataset](https://www.kaggle.com/datasets/sonalgarg174/ifnd-dataset)
 * **Notes:** A dataset specifically curated for Indian news, containing both text and images.
 It provides excellent content for training a multimodal model.

----

-### **6. FactDrill**

-* **Status:** Email sent to researchers.
-Awaiting response.

-## Data Integration Plan

-**Goal:** Create a single `combined_dataset.csv` file in the `data/processed/` folder.

-**Steps:**
-1. Use a Python script with **pandas** to load all acquired datasets.
-2. Standardize the column names across all files (e.g., all text columns should be named `text`, all label columns should be named `label`).
-3. Standardize the labels.
-The combined dataset will use a binary classification system: `1` for fake/hateful content and `0` for legitimate/non-hateful content.
-4. Remove duplicate entries to ensure the model is not trained on redundant data.
-5. Save the final, cleaned file as `data/processed/final_dataset.csv`.ed `label`).
-3. Standardize the labels.
-The combined dataset will use a binary classification system: `1` for fake/hateful content and `0` for legitimate/non-hateful content.
-4. Remove duplicate entries to ensure the model is not trained on redundant data.
-5. Save the final, cleaned file as `data/processed/final_dataset.csv`.